How Long will my Simple IRA Last in Retirement

 Required Minimum Distributions and SIMPLE IRAs

-SIMPLE IRAs are subject to required minimum distributions, which force withdrawals beginning at the applicable age.
+SIMPLE IRAs are subject to required minimum distributions (RMDs), which force withdrawals beginning at the applicable age.
 These withdrawals increase taxable income and can accelerate depletion if not planned for carefully.

 Even when income is not needed, RMDs must still occur.
-Coordinating guaranteed income strategies with RMD planning can reduce pressure on the account.
+That can create “withdrawal pressure” in years when you would prefer to let the account recover or grow.
+Coordinating predictable income strategies with distribution planning can reduce pressure on the account and help keep the overall plan stable—especially during years when markets are down.

 Warning Signs Your SIMPLE IRA May Not Last as Long as Expected